-1873: THE ACT PASSES
+THE ACT PASSES

-The act eventually passed on May 23, 1873.
-Macdonald originally unveiled the new force as the “North West Mounted Rifles”; however, there were concerns about antagonizing both the U.S. population to the south and Aboriginal population at home, so the force was renamed the North-West Mounted Police (NWMP) when it was officially established in 1873.
+The prime minister originally unveiled the new force as the “North West Mounted Rifles”; however, there were concerns about antagonizing both the U.S. population to the south and the Indigenous population at home, so the force was renamed the North-West Mounted Police (NWMP) when it was officially established in 1873.

 According to Library and Archives Canada, the general duties of the NWMP included:

-- establish law and order;
+- establishing law and order;

-- collect customs dues;
+- collecting customs dues;

-- enforce prohibition;
+- enforcing prohibition;

-- assist in the settlement process;
+- assisting in the settlement process;

-- ensure the welfare of immigrants; and
+- ensuring the welfare of immigrants; and

-- fight prairie fires, disease and destitution.
+- fighting prairie fires, disease and destitution.

 NWMP, RCMP STAMPS

-The horse and landscape were engraved by Harold Osborn, and the officer was engraved by Sydney F. Smith.
-The stamp was designed by Herman Herbert Schwartz.
+The horse and landscape were engraved by Harold Osborn while the officer was engraved by Sydney F. Smith.
+The stamp itself was designed by Herman Herbert Schwartz.

 “Fear of the Fenian raids from the south and the possibility of losing the West by default made it imperative that Canada quickly take official possession of the area.
 July 1874 saw three hundred raw recruits under G.A.
 French, the first commissioner, set out from Dufferin, Manitoba, across the plains to Old Man’s River in what is now southern Alberta.
-There they constructed Fort Macleod, named for the Assistant Commissioner,” reads a press release issued by the department in 1973.
+There they constructed Fort Macleod, named for the Assistant Commissioner,” reads a press release issued by the postal service in 1973.

 “The rigorous trek … revealed in the men a stamina that augured will.
 Within a very few months the Indians came to sense the meaning of the scarlet tunic and the motto it represented: ‘Maintiens le Droit,’ ‘Uphold the Right.'”